rabdumalikov/eswitch_v5/doc/index.md

 ```

-#### If indexes aren't provided, then it is assummed that they're sequential
+#### If indexes aren't provided, then it is assumed that they're sequential

 ```cpp
 eswitch( p1, p2 )